LibrariesHacked/library-carpentry/introduction-to-git/group-exercise-version-control.md

 - Data
 - Documents

-Here are some smaple talking points, though feel free to add any you feel appropriate.
+Here are some sample talking points, feel free to add any you feel appropriate.

 - Where are they stored?
 - How do we track changes to them?